SeLite/SeLite.github.io/JavascriptEssential.md

 If you've used Javascript only for web pages, you’ll find out some new terms and patterns here.
 This applies to development of [extensions of Selenium IDE][Extension of Selenium IDE] (including SeLite frameworks as in [GeneralFramework](GeneralFramework)) or Firefox extensions in general.
 They run in privileged mode.
 That provides extra features and it also sets some restrictions.

 ## Privileged Javascript files ##
 Privileged Javascript controls (or extends or overrides) Firefox functionality.
-It can only come from [_chrome://_](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) or _file://_ URLs.
+It can only come from {{chromeUrl}}s or _file://_ URLs.
 That is why [BootstrapLoader](BootstrapLoader) and [SettingsInterface](SettingsInterface) (and [SettingsAPI](SettingsAPI)) can't load files over http (neither https). _chrome://_ URLs are governed by extension's `chrome.manifest` (which maps a custom _chrome://xyz/_ URL prefix to a location within the extension).

 ## Scope ##
 Javascript for web applications has only two levels of scope: _global_ and _local_ (within functions).
 On the other hand, Firefox avoids conflicts between add-ons by running them with separate global scopes.
 However, extensions can share Javascript files without mixing their scopes: they can specify global scope used in those files.
 (The code from such files is still shared, even though global scope for each of its usages may be different.
-See [JavascriptComplex](JavascriptComplex) > [Loading Javascript files](JavascriptComplex#loading-javascript-files).)
+See {{navLoadingJavascriptFiles}}.)
 See also [Core scope].

 ## Prevent name conflicts ##
 If you add custom functionality at [Core scope], do it only for new Selenese commands or for use in parameters of Selenese commands.
 The later should be grouped in an object with a name unlikely to cause conflicts.
-Such an object serves as a namespace.
+Such object serves as a namespace.
 You can have multi-level namespace objects, or group classes and functions in a Java package-like notation.

-When adding functionality that doesn't need to be directly available to Selenese expressions, use [JavascriptComplex](JavascriptComplex) > [Javascript code modules](JavascriptComplex#javascript-code-modules).
+When adding functionality that doesn't need to be directly available to Selenese expressions, use {{navJavascriptCodeModules}}.

 If adding Selenese commands specific to a web application, give their names a prefix unlikely to cause conflicts.